mjul/kotlin-tourist/README.md

 You can write custom generators for generating instances of your own types, see [KronerKotlinTest.kt](src/tourist-test/taxcalculations/KronerKotlinTest.kt)

+## Sequences
+The Kotlin library has a concept for lazy sequences.
+They are generated on demand and can be unbounded.
+See [DAG](src/tourist/dags/Dags.kt) for some examples of the building them with `sequence { }`,  `yield` and `yieldAll`.

 ## LICENSE
 MIT License.
 See [LICENSE](LICENSE) file for details.